 Notaries complain bitterly if a job assigned to them will use slightly more of their toner or gas than some other job.
 They are relentlessly thinking about saving pennies or losing pennies.
-Others complain bitterly if their advertising rate goes up.
+Others complain grievously if their advertising rate goes up even by a few dollars.
 The only question they ask is, “What did I pay last year?”.
 I ask, “Do you ask your gas station attendant what you paid for gas last week?”
 It doesn’t change anything, does it?
 The question you should ask is, “What is my investment worth, and what does it get me?”
-Notaries spend so much time whining about small quantities of money, while they are losing tens of thousands by not doing certain things which desperately need to get done.
+Notaries spend so much time whining about small quantities of money, while they are losing tens of thousands by not doing certain things which are critical.

 Did you know that notaries with great notes sections get far more clicks and jobs than those with mediocre notes?
 How long does it take to write a nice notes section and what are the rewards?
 Most notaries say, “I just don’t have the time”, or “I’ll get around to it”.
 It takes 20 minutes to write an award winning notes section, and that notes section can win you $20,000 more per year in business.
 That translates into $1000 per minute.